Mock Interview Tips Examples and Everything

 - Provides the candidate with significant skills to handle an upcoming interview

 A mock interview mirror an actual job interview.
 It gives you a chance to know what to say and do during an interview and get feedback.
-Whether it’s face-to-face, online, or through a webcam, a mock interview is helpful in appraisal your answers to common interview questions and evaluate other factors such as your setup, gesture, and body language.
+Whether it’s face-to-face, online, or through a webcam, a mock interview is helpful in appraisal your answers to common interview questions and evaluate other factors such as your setup, gesture, and body language during an interview.
 As the saying goes, “put into practice makes perfect.”
 Doing a mock interview will show you’re physically powerful and frail points and boost up your self-confidence.

 You can ask simple questions for the mock interview practice.
 Just like what is short term goal & long term goal?
 Otherwise, you can ask the strongest strength & weakness?
 You can ask the question also to the interviewer if any query about the interview.